jokergoo/circlize/README.md

 ## circlize

-This package aims to implement circos layout in R.
+This package aims to implement circular layout in R.

 Since most of the figures are composed of points, lines and polygons, we just need to implement functions for drawing points, lines and polygons.